Skip to content

 Title

-Vitamin D3 (Cholecalciferol) – 30 mcg (1,200 IU)
+Vitamin D3 (Cholecalciferol) – 30mcg (1,200 IU)

 Vitamin D3 plays a crucial role in maintaining hormonal balance and supporting testosterone production.
-A randomized controlled trial demonstrated that vitamin D supplementation significantly increased total, bioactive, and free testosterone levels in healthy overweight men
+A randomized controlled trial demonstrated that vitamin D supplementation significantly increased total, bioactive, and free testosterone levels in healthy overweight men undergoing a weight reduction program.

 Pilz, S., Frisch, S., Koertke, H., Kuhn, J., Dreier, J., Obermayer-Pietsch, B., ... & Zittermann, A. (2011).
 Effect of vitamin D supplementation on testosterone levels in men.
 Hormone and Metabolic Research, 43(3), 223–225.